-For histological analysis and collagen staining, the dorsal skin of the mice between the ilia was harvested under anesthesia at the end of the experiment at an age of 17 weeks.
-Skins were immersed and fixed in 4% paraformaldehyde and 30 $\mu$ m cryosections were prepared.
-Hematoxylin staining (Sigma-Aldrich) was performed to examine histological features and epidermal and dermal thickness.
+For histological analysis and collagen staining, the dorsal skin of the mice between the ilia was harvested under anesthesia at the end of the experiment at an age of 16 week-old mice.
+The skins were immersed and fixed in 4% paraformaldehyde and 30- μ m thick cryosections were prepared.
+Hematoxylin staining was performed to examine histological features and epidermal and dermal thickness.
 Masson's trichrome staining was performed using Masson's trichrome staining kit (Abcam, Cambridge, MA, USA) to examine the density of collagen fibers.
 After mounting in mounting medium (Vector Laboratories, Inc., Burlingame, CA, USA), images were captured using an Axio Imager A1 microscope (Carl Zeiss Inc., Göttingen, Germany).
 IMT i-solution (IMT i-solution Inc. Vancouver, BC, Canada) was used for an automatic measurement analysis of each staining.